easybuilders/easybuild/docs/Using_the_EasyBuild_command_line.rst

 Searching for easyconfigs: the robot search path
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For each dependency that does not have a matching module installed yet, EasyBuild requires a correspondig easyconfig file.
+For each dependency that does not have a matching module installed yet, EasyBuild requires a corresponding easyconfig file.
 If no such easyconfig file was specified on the ``eb`` command line, the dependency resolution mechanism will try to locate one in the `robot search path`.